julian-klode/lingolang/docs/abstract-interpreter.md

 rhs = tuple.Elements
 ```

 When unpacking multiple RHS expressions, the idea is that all RHS values are asssigned to a temporary variable, and the temporary variables are assigned to the final ones later.
-The reason for that is that an operation like `a, b = b, a` swaps the variables, rather than making both be `b` afterwards.
+The reason for that is that an operation -- like `a, b = b, a` (or `(a,b) = (b,a)` in languages with more syntax) -- swaps the variables, rather than making both be `b` afterwards.
 ```go
 <<unpack multiple>>=
 for _, expr := range rhsExprs {